AtilaDev/expo-calendar-helper/README.md

 #### Expo Team

-To develop a great framework to work with react native.
+for develop a great framework to work with react native.

 ## Licensing